ValdezGabe/CS361/README.md

 ## B. Receiving Data from the Microservice

 ### Instructions
-1. Read the server's prompt: After connecting, read the prompt message from the server asking for the maximum number.
+1. After connecting, read the prompt message from the server asking for the maximum number.
-2. Send the maximum number: Respond to the prompt by sending the maximum number.
+2. Respond to the prompt by sending the maximum number.
-3. Read the random number: Read the generated random number sent by the server.
+3. Read the generated random number sent by the server.

 ## UML Diagram: